Battle of Bangui (2021): Battle

-Around 5:45 am around ten rebels armed with rocket launchers and Kalashnikov rifles were spotted in PK 11, Damala, PK 12 and Pindao in Bangui.
+Around 5:45 a.m., around ten rebels armed with rocket launchers and Kalashnikov rifles were spotted in PK 11, Damala, PK 12, and Pindao in Bangui.
 Around 200 rebels attacked military barracks 9 km and 12 km from the capital.
-They also attacked Bimbo neighborhood.
-Residents were reporting gunfire in different parts of the city.
+They also attacked the Bimbo neighborhood.
+Residents reported gunfire in different parts of the city.
 Streets were scattered with bullet casings.
-The attack was repelled and as of 8 am situation in the city was calm.
-One Rwandan soldier was killed and another was injured.
-According to prime minister Firmin Ngrébada 30 rebels were killed and five were captured.
-A few civilians were injured including France Beldo, 31 year old woman hit by stray bullet into hand, chest and shoulder.
+The attack was repelled, and as of 8 a.m. the situation in the city was calm.
+One Rwandan soldier was killed, and another was injured.
+According to Prime Minister Firmin Ngrébada, 30 rebels were killed and five were captured.
+A few civilians were injured, including France Beldo, a 31-year-old woman hit by a stray bullet in the hand, chest, and shoulder.

-One of captured rebels was shown live on television.
-Interior minister Henri Wanzet Linguissara claimed that he was a Chadian citizen.
-The Chadian government denied the accusation.
+One of the captured rebels was shown live on television.
+Interior Minister Henri Wanzet Linguissara claimed that he was a Chadian citizen.
+The Chadian government denied the claim.